 - Other defense(s).
 (Please list below):

-For exampIe, I was stopped temporarily to pick up or discharge a passenger in a no-standing zone, etc. is a winning defense.
+For example, temporarily stopping my car to pick up or discharge a passenger in a no-standing zone is a winning defense.

 You may opt to negotiate a payment plan with the NYC Department of Finance.